Photo: Fotolia_WavebreakMedia

 Applied Software: Reaktor and Maschine from Native Instruments (Berlin).
 Every participant will get access to a computer with the required software installations.
 Please bring your own headphones with a jack cable connection.

-Course is designed for: students from different fields of study.
+Course is designed for: students and graduates from different fields of study.
 No prior knowledge necessary!

 Academic Coordinator